My Peace I Give Unto You

 After getting back on my medications, I met with my doctor and we did a medication adjustment.
 I then needed more of the dosage of Zyprexa, because my brain had healed from the brain damage by means of the blessing I received, thus having more room I my brain for the medications to perform their proper functions in.
 I needed less Cilexa however, because I was more whole, and with this new state to my brain map and chemistry, my anxiety was less.
 With this miracle I continued to progress.

-I then found work a third time at Deseret Industries, in which I worked with some of the many programs and services offered.
-They paid for technical schooling, where I again attended M-Tech in April of 2017, to become certified in the pursuit of becoming an IT Technical Support Specialist.
-I did not finish this but learned all that I desired to in that subject, which has helped me with some of my other pursuits.
+Then I found work a third time at Deseret Industries, in which I worked with some of the many programs and services they offer.
+They paid for technical schooling, where I again attended M-Tech in April of 2017, to become certified in the pursuit of becoming an IT Technical Support Specialist, but I did not finish this.
+However, I learned all that I desired to in that subject, which has helped me with some of my other pursuits.

 Every turn I take I have found a new treasure of pain and sorrow in me, which I uncover and need to face in my pathway of growth and journey home.
 I use the word treasure, because I find that all pain, suffering and sorrow, ministers to who we are as a person, and helps us become greater than we could ever possibly be without it.
 I use the word home, because the way I handle these trials determines how I bless and secure my heavenly home.

 In the beginning of 2019, I met with my doctor again, and after dialogue and discussion, he recommended that I switch out the medication of Cilexa for Prozac, noting that I could switch them without having to taper the medicines off or on.
 Since this has taken place, I don’t struggle as much with my anxiety, and I am less depressed.
-I am even able to have more, better and higher thoughts, which helps me act in a way which improves my life.
+I am even able to have more, better and higher thoughts, which helps me act in ways that improve my life.